Miss Universe 2007: Replacements

+Debuts, returns and withdrawals

-The 2007 edition saw the debuts of Tanzania, Serbia and Montenegro as two separate nations, and the returns of Barbados, Belize, Curaçao, Honduras, and Italy.
+The 2007 edition saw the debuts of Tanzania, Serbia, and Montenegro as two separate nations, and the returns of Barbados, Belize, Curaçao, Honduras, Italy.
 Honduras last competed in 2002, while the others last competed in 2005.
-The Cayman Islands, Chile, Ethiopia, Ghana, Iceland, Ireland, Latvia, Namibia, the Northern Mariana Islands, Saint Vincent and the Grenadines, Serbia and Montenegro, Sint Maarten, Sri Lanka, Sweden, Trinidad and Tobago, Turkey, and the United Kingdom withdrew.
+The Cayman Islands, Chile, Ethiopia, Ghana, Iceland, Ireland, Latvia, Namibia, the Northern Mariana Islands, Sint Maarten, Trinidad and Tobago, Turkey, and the United Kingdom withdrew after their respective organizations failed to hold a national competition or appoint a delegate.
 Serbia and Montenegro competed as two separate countries starting in this edition.
 Aruni Rajapaksha of Sri Lanka withdrew due to undisclosed reasons.
 However, Rajapaksha competed in the pageant the following year.
 Casynella Olivierre of the Saint Vincent and the Grenadines withdrew for unknown reasons despite announcing that she will compete in Miss Universe 2007 two years in advance.
-Lestapier Winqvist of Sweden withdrew after not showing up for the pageant since she finds the competition "misogynistic".
-The Cayman Islands, Chile, Ethiopia, Ghana, Iceland, Ireland, Latvia, Namibia, the Northern Mariana Islands, Sint Maarten, Trinidad and Tobago, Turkey, and the United Kingdom withdrew after their respective organizations failed to hold a national competition or appoint a delegate.
+Lestapier Winqvist of Sweden withdrew after not showing up for the pageant since she finded the competition "misogynistic".